josephtey/AmplifyWorkshop/README.md

    In the AWS console, search for DynamoDB, and click on `items-dev` - this is the table you just pushed to the Cloud.
 Currently, it should be empty.

-2. Create the Lambda function called `databaseFunction` to interact with the DynamoDB Table.
+2. Create the Lambda function called `databaseFunction` to interact with the DynamoDB Table, and hook it up to the API.

     We will be using a **function template** provided by Amplify specifically for database interactions.